-Only placement hours that are completed in an APPEL-accredited Training Establishment will be recognised.
-If this is unavoidable due to a need for the student to move to a different location/branch on a temporary or permanent basis, placement providers should engage with APPEL regarding the accreditation status of the proposed new TE in advance.
+No, only placement hours that are completed in an APPEL-accredited Training Establishment will be recognised.
+In exceptional circumstances, and if it is unavoidable due to a need for the student to move to a different location/branch on a temporary or permanent basis, placement providers should engage with APPEL in advance of any changes.
 Please contact the APPEL Operations team at ops@appel.ie as early as possible to discuss.